ccloc

 Type: double

-Minimum ratio of the number of all matched channels vs. the number of all channels in template event.
+Minimum ratio of the number of all matched channels vs. the number of all channels in the template.
 Needs to be reached to declare a new origin.
 Parameter range: 0 - 1.

 detector.minimumStationRatio